sethmerck/Teach-Me-Grappling-Analytics/README.md

 # <img src='belts.jpeg' height='50'></a> Teach Me Grappling Analytics
-This project scrapes all featured wikipedia articles from 2005-2009, saves their published date, title, and character count into a csv, and then generates a histogram to visualize the distribution of length of the featured articles.
+This project scrapes all videos and their information (title, upload date, view count) from the Youtube channel ["Teach Me Grappling"](https://www.youtube.com/channel/UC8X1oaFtxTGGAueI-sWE4Mg).

 ## How It's Made:

-**Tech used:** Python, BeautifulSoup, Pandas, Matplotlib
+**Tech used:** Python, Selenium, Pandas, Matplotlib

 Used Python's BeautifulSoup library to extract links, titles, and published date for every featured article on wikipedia in the given time frame (easily alterable using the range function in Python).
 Then used BeautifulSoup to parse the HTML of each article's page and extract only inner text, I then used Python's built in len function to obtain the character count for each article.